personalrobotics/aikido/README.md

 * C++ and Python support
 * Revolute, Prismatic, and Affine DOFs
 * Fast queries for forward-/inverse-kinematics, Jacobians
+* Ability to do Copy-On-Write cloning of environments.

 ## OpenRAVE quirks